From The Archives

 28-May-77

 AU The band move to London (UK).
-Ed Kuepper finds a flat on Church Row, Hampstead.
+Ed Kuepper finds a basement flat in one of the Gardnor Mansions on Church Row, Hampstead.

 London 05-Jun-77